naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: Not you! (points his wrench at Nadine) Her!

-Nadine Shocked: !
+Nadine Shocked: Me??

-Eris Annoyed: Don’t lay a finger on her you lunatic!
+Eris Annoyed: Are you insane??
+Don’t lay a finger on her, you lunatic!

-Nadine Sad: ...

 Sticky: And what are you going to do to stop me?

 Eris Annoyed: You...!!
 Stay back from her!
+She is not a robot!

 %Sticky opens the net briefly to pull Nadine out, holding her by her neck.

+Sticky Angry: We will see about that.

 Eris Shocked: Nadine!

 Nadine Angry: (flailing around) Ngh...!!
+Let me go!

-Sticky Angry: Stay still so I can tear you apart-
+Sticky: Stay still so I can tear you apart-

 %HONK HONK